PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 13:00:13
+Last updated: 2024-04-05 13:00:51
-Random Quote: I prefer my history dead.
-Dead history is writ in ink, the living sort in blood.  -  Rodrik Harlaw
+Random Quote: Why should I go running to my aunt as if I were a beggar?
+My claim is better than her own.
+Let her come to me... in Westeros.  -  Aegon Targaryen